Data Center Access

 Access Exception Reporting

-Any unauthorized access to the Data Center must be reported to ITS Management and must be reported to the Director Systems Support who will determine if the incident needs to be reported to the campus police.
+Any unauthorized access to the Data Center must be reported to IS Management and must be reported to the Director of Network and Infrastructure Technology who will determine if the incident needs to be reported to the campus police.

 Attempts to forcibly enter the Data Center must be immediately reported to campus police.